adrienmetais/adl/README.rst

 ------------
 - Allow you to login with your Adobe ID.
 You can log in as anonymous with some restrictions (see below)
 - Download your epub from the acsm file.
 However, if your file is protected by DRM, you will obtain an encrypted epub.
+- Activate a new ebook reader that supports ADEPT (Adobe) DRM

 You may wonder how useful it is to be able to download an encrypted book !
-Well, hopefully in the (near ?) future, I will figure out the last piece, which is to transfer it onto your reader in such a way that it can actually read it.
+Well, hopefully in the (near ?) future, I will finish the last piece, which is to transfer it onto your reader in such a way that it can actually read it.

 What it does not yet do
 -----------------------